 It’s funny how times have changed so quickly.
 The kids today have no idea what a VCR or a VHS tape is.
 But, back in the day, this was technology that changed television viewing habits because we didn’t need to tune in exactly on time every week to watch our favorite TV program.
 We were in control as we could record programs and watch them on our timetable and with fast forward, we could even skip commercials.
+At The Video Editor we convert old camcorder tapes to digital.

 How it Began